Can You Drink Coffee with Braces? (Is It Advised by Doctors?)

 Furthermore, you also need to clean the teeth thoroughly so that there is no stain formation and the tannins don’t penetrate the tooth enamel.

-You can also remove the stains caused on the braces by visiting your dentist.
+You can also remove the stains caused by the braces by visiting your dentist.
 Most clear aligners have a plastic-type body that doesn’t catch stains easily.
 You should remove the clear aligners every time you want to have coffee.

 In a nutshell, drinking sugar-containing beverages like coffee or tea is possible with braces and Invisalign.
 Read on, and find out the tips you can follow to prevent your teeth and braces from stains.